JennEYoon/DeFi-ml/stockwiki.com/README.md

 # StockWiki.com Development

 This repo will remain public to showcase my development process.
 Functions as a programming and web development portfolio.
+Use HTML5, CSS3, javascript, and Bootstrap Framework.
+Also use Amazon Aurora for MySQL.
+(Postgres seem to have minimum machine set as t2.
+No free layer available.)
+Also research React/Preact and Vue frameworks.

 ## Date Started: Nov 26, 2019